19 Gift Ideas for Kids With Sensory Needs

-So, going to a regular toy store is not just stressful, it’s actually sometimes upsetting, because I feel lost among the cars, remote-controlled helicopters, board games, action figures, video games and the like.
+Going to a regular toy store is not just stressful, it’s actually sometimes upsetting, because I feel lost among the cars, remote-controlled helicopters, board games, action figures, video games and the like.
 So many toys, but seemingly none for my child!
-I feel guilty for not finding something for him.
+I feel guilty for not finding something that fulfills his sensory needs.
 However, over time I have been able to think outside of the box and come up with some things to gift him, thanks to various forums and Facebook groups that have such a wealth of information.
-So, I decided to pay it forward and come up with my own list, which by no means is complete — let alone comprehensive — but it’s a start, and I hope someone might get some ideas from this list.
+So, I decided to pay it forward and come up with my own list of gifts for children with sensory needs, which by no means is complete — let alone comprehensive — but it’s a start, and I hope someone might get some gift ideas from this list.

 Let me tell you a bit about my son.
 He is on the autism spectrum, and he is nonverbal and has fine motor skills challenges, which can make playing with a toy more of a chore than fun.
 Mobile games don’t hold his attention for long.
 He struggles with language and reading, so books are not often something he is excited about, nor does he have any favorite superhero or comic book character he obsesses over.
 Keeping these challenges in mind, most of my suggestions will be geared towards sensory toys that don’t require too much input from the player but can still excite them.
 Here we go:

 For kids who like movement: